Hattorius/roblox-inventory-shizzle/README.md

 # or whatever Windows uses, literally every user has their own way to do Python for some reason
 ```

-Put your .ROBLOSECURITY cookie in cookie.txt
-Put your Discord webhook in webhook.txt
+Put your .ROBLOSECURITY cookie in cookie.txt<br>Put your Discord webhook in webhook.txt

 Start program:
 ```